HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image88.png)

-In the data source information monitoring, for [Replication Delay] and [Data Source Replication Status], in addition to alerting the abnormality of the internal data source in the current active center, it also alerts the disaster recovery latency and the abnormal disaster recovery status between the current active data source in the master center and the current active data source in the DR center.
+In the data source information monitoring, for \[Replication Delay] and \[Data Source Replication Status], in addition to alerting the abnormality of the internal data source in the current active center, it also alerts the disaster recovery latency and the abnormal disaster recovery status between the current active data source in the master center and the current active data source in the DR center.

 **Threshold setting:**

-- ¬ The replication latency still corresponds to the replication latency under the data source module in "Setting -> Topological Graph Alert Setting"
+- The replication latency still corresponds to the replication latency under the data source module in "Setting -> Topological Graph Alert Setting"

-- ¬ The disaster recovery latency corresponds to the disaster recovery latency setting of the topology in DR center in "Monitoring-> [Logical Topological Graph](#logic-topological-graph)"
+- The disaster recovery latency corresponds to the disaster recovery latency setting of the topology in DR center in "Monitoring-> [Logical Topological Graph](#logic-topological-graph)"

 ![](assets/cross-idc-disaster-recovery/image69.png)